-- .1 industrial and residential discharges; - .2 storm water; - .3 surface runoff from agricultural areas; - .4 sewage and waste-water treatment effluents; and - .5 transport from upstream contaminated sediments. - .2 In developing and implementing a source control strategy, appropriate agencies should take into account: - .1 the risks posed by contaminants and the relative contributions of the individual sources to these risks; - .2 existing source control programmes and other regulations or legal requirements; - .3 technical and economic feasibility; - .4 evaluations of the performance or effectiveness of measures taken; and - .5 consequences of not implementing source control. - .3 In cases where there has been historical contamination or where control measures are not fully effective in reducing contamination to acceptable levels, risk management approaches and technologies, including the use of confinement or treatment methods, may be required. - .4 Successful implementation of prevention strategies will require collaboration among agencies with responsibility for the control of contaminant sources.
-The Rhine Action Plan5 is an example of progress that can be achieved through giving attention to source control.
+- .5 transport from upstream contaminated sediments. - .2 In developing and implementing a source control strategy, appropriate agencies should take into account: - .1 the risks posed by contaminants and the relative contributions of the individual sources to these risks; - .2 existing source control programmes and other regulations or legal requirements; - .3 technical and economic feasibility; - .4 evaluations of the performance or effectiveness of measures taken; and - .5 consequences of not implementing source control. - .3 In cases where there has been historical contamination or where control measures are not fully effective in reducing contamination to acceptable levels, risk management approaches and technologies, including the use of confinement or treatment methods, may be required. - .4 Successful implementation of prevention strategies will require collaboration among agencies with responsibility for the control of contaminant sources.
+The Rhine Action Plan7 is an example of progress that can be achieved through giving attention to source control.

-2.6 In general terms, if the required waste prevention audit reveals that opportunities exist for waste prevention at source, an applicant is expected to formulate and implement a waste prevention strategy in collaboration with relevant local and national agencies which includes specific waste reduction targets and provision for further waste prevention audits to ensure that these targets are being met.
-Permit issuance or renewal decisions shall assure compliance with any resulting waste reduction and prevention requirements.6
+2.6 In general terms, if the required waste prevention audit reveals that opportunities exist for waste prevention at source, an applicant is expected to formulate and implement a waste prevention strategy, in collaboration with relevant local and national agencies, which includes specific waste reduction targets and provision for further waste prevention audits to ensure that these targets are being met.
+Permit issuance or renewal decisions shall assure compliance with any resulting waste reduction and prevention requirements.8